Criscosmoes/Shopify-Front-end/README.md

 - Used Material UI for well-tested/accessible/reliable components
 - Used React.js for it's simplicity, lightweightness, and versatility
 - Used Semantic HTML tags for improved accessability, making our app accessible to everyone
-- Used media queries to ensure my site look awesome/accessible on EVERY screen size
+- Used media queries to ensure my site looks awesome/accessible on EVERY screen size
 - Score for Lighthouse on Chrome console: 99 Performance, 100 Accessibility, 100 Best Practices, 100 SEO

 ## Tech used